JayK0818/VuePress-Blog/docs/back-end/mongodb/mongodb.md

 ### Retrieve distinct value

   You can retrieve a list of distinct values for a field across a collection by using the **collection.distinct()** method.
+  The distinct() method requires a document filed as a parameter.

 ```js
 //...